SlothfulDreams/SlothusSeeker/README.md

 1. Invite the bot to your Discord server
 2. Run `/set_summer_channel #summer-internships`
 3. Run `/set_offseason_channel #offseason-jobs`
+4. **IMPORTANT**: Run `/set_start_date 30` to only scrape internships from the last 30 days
+   - This prevents the bot from posting all 11,000+ historical internships on first run!
+   - Adjust the number based on your needs (e.g., 7, 14, 30, 60 days)
-4. (Optional) Run `/set_scrape_interval 3` to scrape every 3 hours instead of default 6
+5. (Optional) Run `/set_scrape_interval 3` to scrape every 3 hours instead of default 6
-5. Wait for the bot to scrape (or run `/scrape_now`)
+6. Wait for the bot to scrape (or run `/scrape_now`)
-6. New internships will be posted automatically!
+7. New internships will be posted automatically!

 ## Project Structure